invoiceninja/invoiceninja/docs/update.rst

 To update the app you just need to copy over the latest code.
 The app tracks the current version in a file called version.txt, if it notices a change it loads ``/update`` to run the database migrations.

+..
+TIP:: You can see the detailed changes for each release on our `GitHub release notes <https://github.com/invoiceninja/invoiceninja/releases>`_.

 If the auto-update fails you can manually run the update with the following commands.
 Once completed add ``?clear_cache=true`` to the end of the URL to clear the application cache.

 .. code-block:: shell